ddrone/urban-pancake/docs/Tasks.md

   * [x] Read tutorial for Ktor framework first and do some example projects
   * [x] Implement a simple server in Ktor, being able to save and load arbitrary JSON data to file system
 * [x] Set up a directory for client
-* [ ] Write a data model for projects and events associated with it: just status updates for now, no task tree
+* [x] Write a data model for projects and events associated with it: just status updates for now, no task tree
+* [ ] Do the generic validation because I can't stop thinking about it anyway
 * [ ] Figure out a proper way to test the server
 * [ ] Rationalize automatically generated name for the project somehow